tiangolo/angular-docker-multi-stage-example/README.md

 ARG env=prod
 ```

 * Inside our container we don't have a global Angular CLI installation, so we cannot just use `ng build`, because it won't find `ng`.
 But as Angular CLI creates an NPM script that builds everything, we can just use it, with `npm run build`.
-But we need to pass parameters to `ng`, we cannot pass them directly because `npm` would try to interpret them.
-So first we add `--` to let `npm` that the next parameters are not for him, but for the program that runs in that `build` script (`ng`).
+But we need to pass parameters to `ng` and we cannot pass them directly because `npm` would try to interpret them.
+So first we add `--` to let `npm` that the next parameters are not for him, but for `ng`.
 Then, we pass the `--prod` parameter that [sets several things at once](https://github.com/angular/angular-cli/wiki/build#--dev-vs---prod-builds).
 That will take care of optimizing everything for production.
 And lastly, we pass the `--environment $env` parameter.
-See that we are using the "environment variable `$env`" that we created right above.
-This environment won't persist after building, but we can use it to pass parameters to Docker at build time.
+See that we are using the "environment variable" `$env` that we created right above.
+This environment variable won't persist after building (as an environment variable), but we can use it to pass parameters to Docker at build time.

 ```Dockerfile
 RUN npm run build -- --prod --environment $env